amrmostafa0366/springball/README.md

 http://localhost:8080/players/{id}                             ->display all info related to a player.

-http://localhost:8080/teams/ranking/league/{leagueId}          ->display all teams ranks in a league
+http://localhost:8080/goals/match/{matchId}                    ->list all goals by a match

+http://localhost:8080/goals/player/{playerId}                  ->list all goals by a player